letsgo0/datastructor/README.md

 # datastructure
-use c or java to archieve data structor, just for personal practice.
+use c or java to archieve data structure, just for personal practice.